shapkarin/shapkarin/README.md

 Have a look at my published [npm packages](https://www.npmjs.com/~shapkarin) and of course feel free to participate at GitHub.
 Contributions are welcome.

-I collecting, create own and research about how and why JS interpetator works in [works in a such way](https://gist.github.com/shapkarin/b3fbeaca95ef69df177b)
+I collecting, create own and research about how and why JS interpetator work in [in a such way](https://gist.github.com/shapkarin/b3fbeaca95ef69df177b)

 And I like the idea to make an art with code.